Top 5 Beginner Camping Mistakes To Avoid

 Camping is a fun and exciting activity that you can practice in several ways.
 You can do it alone, with friends or family.
 You can do it on a weekend or disappear into the wilderness for a couple of weeks.
 No matter how you choose to go about it, bedding down in the middle of nature could be a soul-enriching experience.

-However, going camping could also turn into a horrible nightmare if you do not take it seriously.
+However, a camping excursion could also turn into a horrible nightmare if you do not take it seriously.
 Living in the hinterland even for just a few days is a completely different experience than your regular city life.
 Such an expedition requires plenty of preparation, especially if you are doing it for the first time.

 1. Bringing the Wrong Camping Equipment